 In addition to the required data, the Business Intelligence Analyst provides the Data Scientist with a list of the issues to be resolved and project goals to be achieved.
 They apply the created data models to the project data using such Data Science techniques, as decision trees, logistic regression or neural networks.

 However, if your project is a larger-scaled one, the above two roles are unlikely to suffice.
 In this case, the project will also require the involvement of a Data Engineer, - a programmer who has a very good grasp of SQL and databases.

 What Technical Means Are Required to Implement and Perform BI Analysis?

 There are two kinds of tools BI Analysts use to perform BI Analysis:

 BI visualization tools, such as Power BI and Tableu.
 These tools are used to probe into the data and prepare it for the analysis, as well as to present the data to the client.

-Good knowledge of, and experience with the above tools can be pivotal to certain projects and it can, correspondingly, represent a significant criterion in the selection of experts for your BIA project team.
+Good knowledge of, and experience with the above tools can be pivotal to certain projects.
+It can, correspondingly, represent a significant qualification requirement during the selection of the experts for your BIA project team.

 While a Business Intelligence Analyst must only be familiar with Microsoft Azure or Google APIs, your Data Engineer must necessarily have sufficient hands-on experience with these tools.
 They are not, however, expected to have any working knowledge of BI visualization tools and techniques - something that is an absolute must for any Business Intelligence Analyst.